Patty Kim (politician)

 Patty H. Kim (born July 29, 1973) is an American politician.
-A Democrat, she is a member of the Pennsylvania House of Representatives representing the 103rd district, serving since 2013.
+A Democrat, she is a member of the Pennsylvania State Senate.
+She was a member of the Pennsylvania House of Representatives representing the 103rd district, serving since 2013.
 She previously served on the Harrisburg, Pennsylvania City Council.

 Early life and education

 Kim was born on July 29, 1973.
 Kim graduated from Langley High School in 1991 and Boston College in 1995.
 Kim's father immigrated from Korea after the Korean War.